garnould/twitterstuff/README.md

 ### ChangeLog

+#### 1.0.3

+1. support several accounts in a single config file
+2. improved config checking

-#### first commit
+#### 1.0.2f

-1. Processing tweets/favorites older than X days  and sending an update to tweeter
+1. renamed the wrongly named lifecleaner.rb to undertherug.rb.

 #### 1.0.2

 1. getoptlong gem required, see --help for details
 2. feature: you can protect your tweets from being swept if too old by favoriting those updates (self favorited tweets are not swept).

-#### 1.0.2f
+#### first commit

-1. renamed the wrongly named lifecleaner.rb to undertherug.rb.
+1. Processing tweets/favorites older than X days  and sending an update to tweeter